The Leningrad Cowboys are a novelty classic rock / oompah band from Finland, who famously appeared in Aki Kaurismäki's Leningrad Cowboys Go America

 - The Alleged Car: The black Cadillac limo bought for a few hundred dollars in Leningrad Cowboys Go America.
 Despite it being a stretch limo and one of their own lying frozen in a wooden crate that's tied on the roof, the Leningrad Cowboys fail to fit everyone into the car.
 Solution: They toss two old armchairs into the trunk.
 It ends up having its engine stolen.

-- Audience Participation Song: Used to be subverted with "Kasakka" which the audience sang before the band began to play along.
+- Audience Participation Song: Used to be inverted with "Kasakka" which the audience sang before the band began to play along.

 - Brooklyn Rage: Lampshaded in Leningrad Cowboys Go America.